Can people with cerebral palsy drive?

 There are many car adaptations that allow individuals with cerebral palsy to drive safely.

-Car modifications will need to be determined on an individual basis.
+Car modifications will need to be determined on an individual basis, based upon an individual’s abilities.

 Some commonly installed car adaptations include: